maxrossello/redmine_app_timesheets/README.md

 ### General configuration

-Create a backing project and, optionally, a new kind of tracker.
-You can name both of them "Timesheets", but any existing tracker will anyway do the job.
-Go to the plugin settings and reference them.
+Create a backing project.
+Go to the plugin settings and reference it.

 Unflag the entry 'Shared versions visible to non members' if you want to preserve Orders completely hidden to people not allowed to know their existence.
 Standard Redmine doesn't allow the usage to non project members, but nevertheless discloses